SharkFourSix/bee/README.md

 # bee - Boolean Expression Evaluator

 ### Goals:
 - pass and evaluate a context.
-Context should contain appropriate
 - generate SQL WHERE filters in safe and secure manner.

 ### TODO